mothmane/fizz-buzz-kata/README.md

 ##### interation 2

-Write a second test and make sure the new implementation validates both tests
+Write a second test and make sure the new implementation validates both tests.

 ```java
 class FizzBuzzTest {